 There are different Jewish ethnic cultures, different branches within Judaism, and various Jewish kosher certifying authorities in the United States that certify kosher based on rules that vary from liberal to conservative.

 Furthermore, in recent times non-Jews have become more interested in kosher food.
-Muslims, who account for 16% of the $100 billion-a-year U.S. kosher market, may buy a kosher food product because it fits the Quran's dietary laws of halal.
+Muslims, who account for 16 percent of the $100 billion-a-year U.S. kosher market, may buy a kosher food product because it fits the Quran's dietary laws of halal.

 Demystifying Kosher Food

 Keep in mind that kosher is not a style of cooking.
-All foods -Italian, Chinese, French, etc.- can be kosher if prepared in accordance with Jewish law.
-Simply because a dish is associated with Jewish foods -knishes, bagels, blintzes and matzah ball soup- does not mean it is kosher if not prepared in accordance with kosher law.
+All foods—Italian, Chinese, French, etc.—can be kosher if prepared in accordance with Jewish law.
+Simply because a dish is associated with Jewish foods, such as knishes, bagels, blintzes, and matzah ball soup, does not mean it is kosher if not prepared in accordance with kosher law.